pknowles/vulkan_objects/README.md

 Exceptions

-C++ is really lacking here.
+C++ is really lacking here, re.
+RTTI.
 IMO it took so long for us to even get move semantics (we still have no std::ranges::output_range) and during that time people understandably got the wrong idea about the language and the workarounds gave it a bad reputation.
 There is `std::expected` and `std::error_code`, but they don't help with constructors.